Reconfigurable Intelligent Surface Deployments for Mars: Communication and Localization Across Diverse Terrains: RIS-Empowered Communication and Localization in Martian Environment

 \subsection{Comparison and Performance Evaluation of RIS types and Trade-offs}

 As elucidated in the preceding sections, different types of RISs possess distinct advantages and disadvantages in various scenarios.
-The comparison of four different RIS types with various metrics is presented in Table \ref{table_comp}, along with an assessment of their suitability for deployment in different geographical formations on the Martian surface.
+The comparison of four different RIS types with various metrics is presented in Table \ref{table_comp}, along with an assessment of their suitability for deployment in different geographical formations on the Martian surface \cite{ebasarwctris}, \cite{9998527}, \cite{9758764}, \cite{9437234}.
 However, it is essential to underscore that despite active RISs being viable in certain cases, their utilization in Martian communications is deemed unsuitable due to higher energy consumption, as discussed earlier.

 Table \ref{table_comp} highlights the low power consumption of passive and STAR RISs, attributable to their lack of active elements.
 Conversely, active RISs exhibit high power consumption due to the inclusion of multiple amplifiers.
 Specifically, the amplifying RIS, with a single power amplifier, falls within an intermediate range of power dissipation.
 Nonetheless, authors of \cite{9758764} have demonstrated that, unless employing very high gain and output power values, the amplifying RIS's power consumption is negligibly higher than that of passive RISs.
+From a hardware perspective, the amplifying RIS remains relatively simple, as it essentially consists of two RIS layers with an amplifier placed in between.
+This simplicity implies that additional requirements for power budgeting and thermal management are minimal compared to fully active RIS architectures.
+Moreover, when considering extreme environments such as Mars, where large temperature fluctuations, radiation, and dust storms are present, the robustness of the amplifying RIS is unlikely to be a concern.
+If highly sophisticated and power-demanding systems such as Mars rovers can reliably operate under such conditions, the modest hardware of an amplifying RIS would similarly function without significant degradation.
+Therefore, while practical considerations such as thermal stability must be acknowledged, the amplifying RIS can be regarded as a robust and energy-efficient solution even in challenging environments.
 Consequently, the complexity and cost of the amplifying RIS are moderate, while those of passive and STAR RISs are low, and those of active RISs are high.

 In terms of performance, active RISs and amplifying RISs exhibit high efficacy as they amplify the incoming signal before transmitting it to the receiver.
 On the other hand, STAR and passive RISs do not involve any signal amplification operation, resulting in comparatively lower performance than their active and amplifying counterparts.